jmcnally17/metroid-invaders/README.md

 - Bunkers protecting the Laser Cannon at the bottom
 - Title screen
 - Play again option after game over
-- (under consideration) Submit the player score into a database with their name at game over and display the leaderboard either at game over or on a live website
+- ***(Under consideration)*** Submit the player score into a database with their name at game over and display the leaderboard either at game over or on a live website

 ## How To Use